rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Named lifetimes

 Let's look at named lifetimes in more detail.
-In effect, the use of named lifetimes allows you to group parameters by lifetime.
-For example, consider this function:
+Named lifetimes allow for grouping of parameters by lifetime.
+For example, consider this
+function:

 ~~~
 # struct Point {x: float, y: float}; // as before